-The Board changes meant that, at the end of 2022, there were three independent Non-executive Board members which represented 60% of the Board which the Board noted as being acceptable and more than the Code requirement.
-It should be noted that with the planned changes to the Board in 2023, the independence ratio will increase to 80%.
+This meant that at the end of 2023 there were five independent Non-executive Board members, which represented 83% of the Board, which the Board noted as being acceptable and more than the Code requirement.

 Senior Independent Board Member

 The Code also recommends that a Non-executive Board member, who meets the criteria of independence, should be appointed to the post of Senior Independent Board member.
 This post carries with it the responsibility to listen to the views of Society members and to develop a balanced understanding of any issues or concerns that they may have, or should have, and to communicate these to the Board for consideration and action.